nkeplinger/healthcare_module7/README.md

 __Result Summary:__ These data (Figure 4-1 and 4-2) support that there is a positive correlation, where the more hospitals there are, the more average critical staffing shortages there are per state

+ Null 4.2: There is no relationship between the number of hospitals in a state and the % occupancy of inpatient beds Alternative 4.2: There is a relationship between the number of hospitals in a state and the % occupancy of inpatient beds

 # Thanks from the team :)